52 Harrison Road

 On the back of the cellar door, Grandad hung his motorbike leathers.
 They had always been hung there from my first visits and were still there for a while after he sold his motor bike.
 The smell of leather and motor oil remained for years.

 Attic.
 The attic was another fascinating feature I never knew anywhere else.
 There was a basic wooden stairway, which curled round at the top, into the room.
 At the bottom of the stairs, was a wooden swing door, with no handle, and a latch on the inside, which had to be operated ‘blind’ from the outside.
 To prevent the door swinging open, it had to be kept latched.
-This gave the attic an air of secrecy, and we never went up there unless asked.
+This gave the attic an air of secrecy, and we never went up there unless invited.
 The ceiling was very high, with a skylight, and hanging from the ceiling a pull cord lightswitch, which hung down past the bannister, to the bottom of the stairs, allowing operation from the top and bottom.

 The bannister was solid, so we would creep into the room, usually on hands as knees as the stairs were steep.